kjsolomon/water-dawgs/README.md

 Here, we provide all instructional materials for the Water Dawgs both in English and in Spanish.

-The summer training program includes the following materials:​ Program outline​
+The summer training program includes the following materials:​
+- Program outline
-  Supply list​
+- Supply list
-  Pre-training instructor to-do list​
+- Pre-training instructor to-do list
-  Pre-, mid-, and post-training surveys
+- Pre-, mid-, and post-training surveys
-  Student recruitment materials​
+- Student recruitment materials
-  Parent meeting materials​
+- Parent meeting materials
-  17 learning plans (3.5 hours each)
+- 17 learning plans (3.5 hours each)

-Each learning plan includes the following materials:​ Instructor guide​
+Each learning plan includes the following materials:
+- Instructor guide
-  PowerPoint
+- PowerPoint
-  Student handouts
+- Student handouts